Ethnic Studies Courses

 3. Analyze intersectional representations of race, gender, sexuality, and class in aesthetic experiences, artistic expressions, or communicative practices as they relate to media-based cultural and artistic contexts

-ES 6 - Intro to Pacific Islands and Oceania Studies ( 3.00 - Units )
+ES 6 - Introduction to Pacific Islands and Oceania Studies ( 3.00 - Units )

-This course is an introduction to the political, economical, historical and socio-cultural studies of the Pacific Islands and Oceania and its Polynesian, Micronesian, and Melanesian communities.
-An examination of Oceania's history through the pre-colonial period and present events and issues.
-Colonialism, immigration, identity, environment, and the creative expression of the people of Oceania throughout the diaspora are a few of the main themes.
+This course is an interdisciplinary and comparative study of race and ethnicity with a special focus on the cultures, histories, traditions, experiences, struggles and resistance of the people of the Pacific Islands and Oceania (Polynesian, Micronesian, Melanesian communities) under the broader categorization of one of the four historically defined racialized core groups in Ethnic Studies: Asian American and Pacific Islanders.
+It consists of an examination of Oceania's history through the pre-colonial period to present events and issues.
+Key themes include: racism, racialization, self-determination, imperialism, colonialism, settler colonialism, decolonization, immigration, intersecting identities, resistance, justice, liberation, solidarity, and the creative expression of the people of Oceania throughout the diaspora.
 Groups include: Native Hawai’ian, Samoan, Samoan American, Tongan, Maori, Tahitian.
 Fijian, Solomon Islanders, Chamorro, Papua New Guinea, Palauan, Marshallese, and Native American.

 Student Learning Outcomes (SLO)

-1. Analyze the impact of colonialism on Pacific Islander history, identity, and culture and various resistance and decolonial movements
+1. Analyze the impact of colonialism and settler colonialism on Asian American and Pacific Islander history, identity, and culture and various sovereignty, resistance and/or decolonial movements;

 ES 7 - Women of Color in the United States: Introduction to Race, Gender, and Sexuality Studies ( 3.00 - Units )